Recall all the stories telling us how Likud and Benjamin (“Bibi”) Netanyahu had won a great victory at the polls on March 17th ???

 That's Likud + Kulanu + Shas + UTJ for 30 + 10 + 7 + 6 = 53 seats.

-Then today Netanyahu cut a deal with Ha-Bayit Ha-Yehudi (Jewish Home) that focuses on an all-out attack on Israel's Supreme Court and a change to what qualifies for Israeli citizenship.
+today yesterday Netanyahu cut a deal with Ha-Bayit Ha-Yehudi (Jewish Home) that focuses on an all-out attack on Israel's Supreme Court and a change to what it takes to qualifies for Israeli citizenship.
+JH is the main party of “settlers” in the West Bank.
+[Kulanu's position remains tied to blocking these changes.]

--- Further legislation to expand citizenship to overseas Jews, allowing them to vote in Israeli elections.
+— Further legislation to expand citizenship to overseas Jews, allowing them to vote in Israeli elections.
 This is planned to bring in 300,000 ultra-Orthodox Jews from New York City and change the election demographic.
+American Liberal and Conservative Jews would not qualify.

 Talk about giving away the store?
-Plus all this conflicts head-on with a commitment earlier with the Kulanu party to protect the Supreme Court.
+A jump-the-shark event?
+Plus all this conflicts head-on with a written commitment earlier with the Kulanu party to protect the Supreme Court.

 On paper this addition of 8 Jewish Home seats gives the Netanyahu/Likud coalition a total of 61 seats.
 That is enough for a majority in the 120 seat Knesset.

 The way things work over there the parties sign contracts that specify which appointee positions go to which politicians, details of support for numbered Knesset bills, and other matters such as budget commitments and local issues.
-The organizer for an incoming government takes these contracts to Israel's president, now Rueven Rivlin, 75 and a member of Likud.
+These contracts go to Israel's president, now Rueven Rivlin, 75 and a member of Likud.
 The president verifies content and declares that the new government will come in to office the following week.

 Immediately after the March 17th vote President Rivlin said publicly that he would prefer a middle way with Likud and Zionist Union/Labor and other center parties.
 He has also voiced concerns that Israel's Twenty Families have too much control.

-He has not responded so far to the Likud and Jewish Home plan to give the vote in Israeli national elections to foreigners.
-The business about giving Knesset a veto on Supreme Court actions appear to conflict with his many statements over the years asserting that Israel's Basic Law is needed to protect minorities.
+Rivlin has not responded so far to the Likud and Jewish Home plan to give the vote in Israeli national elections to foreign Jews.
+The business about giving Knesset a veto on Supreme Court actions appear to conflict with Rivlin's many statements over the years asserting that Israel's Basic Law is needed to protect minorities.
+Keep in mind that Rivlin is representative of his generation of Likud members.

-It is possible, if unlikely that Yisrael Beiteinu and its leader Avigdor Lieberman will reverse course and bring the total to 67 seats.
+It is unlikely that Yisrael Beiteinu and its leader Avigdor Lieberman will reverse course and bring the total to 67 seats.
 There is no indication that will happen.
 There are also leaks from Likud's propaganda allies suggesting that elected MK's will leave Zionist Union/Labor to strengthen Bibi's coalition.
 Whatever those Ad Biz guys are smoking, Willie Nelson wants some.
+(He also wants seeds.)

 Looking at the paper contracts with a five party coalition, Netanyahu has got himself to a bare bones 61-seat majority coming out of the March 17th election.